-Any student who believes they have been the subject of discrimination and/or sexual, racial, religious, or national origin harassment should proceed with the following steps: The complaint must be presented, in writing, to the Interim Director and must include the precise nature of the complaint.
-Statements must be clearly identified to require proper replies and signed.
-In the event the allegations are against the Interim Director, the complaint shall be presented to the St. Johns County School District Superintendent of Schools.
+Any student who believes they have been the subject of discrimination and/or sexual, racial, religious, or national origin harassment should proceed as follows: Present the complaint in writing to the Director and must include the precise nature of the complaint.
+Statements must be clearly identified and signed to require proper replies.
+In the event the allegations are against the Director, the complaint shall be presented to the St. Johns County School District Superintendent of Schools or Regional Superintendent.